Aaronius/penpal/README.md

 `options.methods` (optional) An object containing methods which should be exposed for the child iframe to call.
 The keys of the object are the method names and the values are the functions.
 If a function requires asynchronous processing to determine its return value, make the function immediately return a promise and resolve the promise once the value has been determined.

+`options.timeout` (optional) The amount of time, in milliseconds, Penpal should wait for the child to respond before rejecting the connection promise.
+The default is `10000` (10 seconds).

 #### Return value

 The return value of `connectToChild` is a `connection` object with the following properties: